Whitney Straight: Flying

-Flying was also another of his passion.
-At age 16, though still too young for a pilot's licence, he had already accumulated over 60 hours solo flight.
+Flying was also another of his passions.
+He started flying lessons in 1929, and shortly after his 17th birthday, took his pilot's licence.
 In his early 20s, as head of the Straight Corporation Limited, he operated airlines and airfields throughout Britain and ran flying clubs.
 He commissioned an advanced light aircraft, the Hendy Heck, and in 1936 he helped develop the Miles Whitney Straight aircraft, the same year he became a naturalised British citizen.
 On 18 October 1938, the Straight Corporation purchased control of Norman Edgar (Western Airways) Ltd. and renamed it Western Airways Ltd. His commercial airline business in the later 1930s was reputed to be carrying more passengers than Imperial Airways, on short routes within the UK, flying de Havilland Dragon Rapides.

 Second World War

 During the Second World War, Whitney Straight served as a Royal Air Force pilot.
-He was sent to Norway in April 1940 to find frozen lakes suitable for use as airfields.
+He was despatched to Norway in April 1940 to find frozen lakes suitable for use as airfields.
 Lake Lesjaskog was utilised by No. 263 Squadron RAF during the Norwegian Campaign as a result.

 Straight was seriously wounded during a German bombing raid in Norway.
+He was temporarily deaf, because of this he was grounded and appointed personal air assistant ADC to the Prince George, Duke of Kent.

 For his service in Norway, he was awarded the Norwegian War Cross with sword in 1942.